-Eargo manufactures four hearing aid models: Eargo 6, Eargo 5, Eargo Neo HiFi and Eargo Max.
+Eargo manufactures three hearing aid models: Eargo 7, Eargo 6, and Eargo 5.
 All Eargo hearing aids are designed to amplify high-frequency sounds to treat mild to moderate high-frequency hearing loss, a type of hearing loss that makes conversation especially difficult to understand.

-Eargo Max is the brand´s base model; while Eargo 6 is the top-of-the line model.
+Eargo 5 is the brand´s base model; while Eargo 7 is the top-of-the line model.
 Each model varies in size and the sound technology offered, with more expensive models being smaller and having better sound technology.

 All Eargo models come with a wireless charger, a rechargeable battery with a similar battery life, a power cable and adapter, and several ear tips, which are the innermost tips of the hearing aid that shape how sound enters the ear.
 All Eargo hearing aids also come with four factory preset programs that vary by how much they amplify speech.
 You can switch between these programs by tapping on your ear while wearing the hearing aids.
 The ear tapping feature is paired with voice and audible tones that let you know you’ve made a change.

-According to Eargo’s customer service team, all models are water resistant, but only the Eargo 6 has undergone official testing to be labeled as water resistant—we confirmed this at our 2022 Hearing Aids Summit.
+According to Eargo’s customer service team, all models are water resistant, but only the Eargo 6 & Eargo 7 have undergone official testing to be labeled as water resistant—we confirmed this for the Eargo 6 at our 2022 Hearing Aids Summit.

-A mobile app is available with all Eargo models except the Eargo Max.
+A mobile app is available with all Eargo models.

 Eargo Hearing Aids